-2020 Coronavirus Outbreak – How Does It Effect Narberth, PA?
+2020 Coronavirus Outbreak – How Does It Affect Narberth, PA?

 Starting in January of 2020, news from China indicated a new illness was affecting the citizens of Wuhan City, China.
 A coronavirus, referred to by the World Health Organization officials as 2019-nCov, was causing severe illnesses among the population.
+The name was changed COVID-19.
 Various unconfirmed videos on social media channels were indicating this outbreak was more severe than being reported.
 Towards the end of January, multiple quarantines and travel restrictions were in place in China Health authorities around the world and monitoring their populations for signs of infections.
 On January 30th, the World Health Organization declared this new coronavirus to be a Public Health Emergency of International Concern.
 Also, on January 30th, the State Department issued a Level 4: Do No Travel advisory asking all citizens to avoid travel to China and those in the country to depart immediately.
+With the continued outbreak of this virus, the State Department also issued a Level 3: Reconsider Travel warning for:

 For more information, please visit: